 Risks of Investing in Canadian Issuers.
-As of December 31, 2017, the Fund invested a significant portion of its assets in securities of Canadian issuers.
+As of December 31, 2019, the Fund invested a significant portion of its assets in securities of Canadian issuers.
 The Canadian economy is very dependent on the demand for, and supply and price of, natural resources.
 The Canadian market is relatively concentrated in issuers involved in the production and distribution of natural resources.
 There is a risk that any changes in natural resources sectors could have an adverse impact on the Canadian economy.
 The Canadian economy is dependent on and may be significantly affected by the U.S. economy, given that the United States is Canada's largest trading partner and foreign investor.
 Reduction in spending on Canadian products and services or changes in the U.S. economy may adversely impact the Canadian economy.
 Since the implementation of the North American Free Trade Agreement ("NAFTA") in 1994, total two-way merchandise trade between the United States and Canada has more than doubled.
 To further this relationship, all three NAFTA countries entered into The Security and Prosperity Partnership of North America in March 2005, which addressed economic and security related issues.
+However, political developments in the United States, including the ratification of the successor agreement to NAFTA, may have implications for the trade arrangements between the United States and Canada, which could negatively affect the value of the securities held by the Funds.
 These agreements may further increase Canada's dependency on the U.S. economy.
 Past periodic demands by the Province of Quebec for sovereignty have significantly affected equity valuations and foreign currency movements in the Canadian market and such demands may continue to have this effect in the future.
 In addition, certain sectors of Canada's economy may be subject to foreign ownership limitations.
 This may negatively impact the Fund's ability to invest in Canadian issuers.